oxyeez/homebridge-heatzy-pilote-as-thermostat/README.md

 * `username` and `password` (required) are the credentials you use in the Heatzy app.
 * `did` (required) is the parameter for your device.
 See below how to get it.
 * `interval` (optional) is how often (in seconds) the plugin will ask Heatzy servers the state of your device, which is necessary when you change the state from outside of Homekit.
 Default is 60s.
+* `fake_temp` (optional) the fake temperature displayed in the Home app as current and target temperature.
+Home app accepts values from 10 to 38.
+Default is 20°.
+* `temp_unit` (optional) the temperature unit used in the Home app, "C" for °C, "F" for °F. Default is °C.
 * `trace` (optional) displays the main events in homebridge log .
 Default is false.